Quantum Merlin-Arthur proof systems for synthesizing quantum states: Quantum singular value discrimination, revisited

 Regarding finding angles, this is achievable in time $\tilde{O}(d^3\poly\log(1/\epsilon))$ using the recent developments~\cite{Haah19,CDG+20}.
 This results in a quantum circuit implementing the desired QSVT, and the description of this quantum circuit implementation can be computed in \Ptime{}. \end{proof}

 Now we move to \textit{the space-bounded scenario}, stated in \Cref{thm:space-bounded-singular-value-discrimination}.

-\begin{theorem}[Space-bounded singular value discrimination] Consider $0\leq a,b \leq 1$ and an exact projected unitary encoding $A:=\tilde{\Pi} U \Pi$.
+\begin{theorem}[Space-bounded singular value discrimination] Consider $0\leq a,b \leq 1$ and an exact projected unitary encoding $A\coloneqq \tilde{\Pi} U \Pi$.
 Let $\ket{\psi}$ be an unknown state, a right singular vector of $A$ with a singular value either below $a$ or above $b$ such that $b-a \geq \exp(-\poly(n))$.
 Employing the quantum singular value transform (QSVT) with a degree-$O\big(\frac{\log{1/\epsilon}}{b-a}\big)$ odd polynomial, one can distinguish the two cases with error probability at most $\epsilon$.
-In addition, quantum circuits implementing this QSVT utilizes $\poly(n)$ qubits, and we can compute the description of this quantum circuit implementation in \PSPACE{}. \end{theorem}
+In addition, quantum circuits implementing this QSVT utilize $\poly(n)$ qubits, and we can compute the description of this quantum circuit implementation in \PSPACE{}. \end{theorem}

 The proof of \Cref{thm:space-bounded-singular-value-discrimination} is closely derived from the \textit{space-bounded} quantum singular value transformation techniques in~\cite[Lemma 3.13]{MY23}.
 This is because their proof techniques can be straightforwardly adapted to the context of projected unitary encodings.

-\begin{proof}[Proof Sketch] Analogous to the time-efficient scenario (e.g., \Cref{thm:time-efficient-singular-value-discrimination}), it is sufficient to implement the QSVT corresponding to the sign function, as long as we have an exponentially good (bounded) polynomial approximation of the sign function, as stated in \Cref{lemma:space-efficient-approxSign}.
+In addition, we require the following lemma to proceed with the proof:

-\begin{lemma}[Exponentially good approximation to the sign function, adapted from Lemma 2.10 in~\cite{MY23}] For any $\epsilon \geq 2^{-\poly(n)}$, there exists a degree $d=O(\epsilon^{-1}\log(1/\epsilon))=O(2^{\poly(n)})$ and \PSPACE{}-computable coefficients $c_0,\cdots,c_d$ such that $\forall x \in [-1,1] \setminus [-\epsilon,\epsilon]$, $\left|\sign(x)-P^{\sign}_d(x)\right| \leq \epsilon$ where $P_d^{\sign}:=\sum_{i=0}^d c_i T_i$ and $T_i(x)$ is the Chebyshev polynomial (of the first kind)\footnote{ The Chebyshev polynomials (of the first kind) $T_k(x)$ are defined via the following recurrence relation: $T_0(x)=1$, $T_1(x)=x$, and $T_{k+1}(x)=2x T_k(x)-T_{k-1}(x)$.
-For $x \in [-1,1]$, an equivalent definition is $T_k(\cos \theta) = \cos(k \theta)$.}.
-Furthermore, the coefficient vector $c=(c_1,\cdots,c_d)$ has norm bounded by $\|c\|_1 \leq O(\log d)$. \end{lemma}
+\begin{lemma}[Exponentially good approximation to the sign function, adapted from Lemma 2.10 in~\cite{MY23}] For any $\epsilon \geq 2^{-\poly(n)}$, there exists a degree $d=O(\epsilon^{-1}\log(1/\epsilon))=O(2^{\poly(n)})$ and \PSPACE{}-computable coefficients $c_0,\cdots,c_d$ such that $\forall x \in [-1,1] \setminus [-\epsilon,\epsilon]$, $\left|\sign(x)-P^{\sign}_d(x)\right| \leq \epsilon$ where $P_d^{\sign}\coloneqq \sum_{i=0}^d c_i T_i$ and $T_i(x)$ is the Chebyshev polynomial (of the first kind).\footnote{The Chebyshev polynomials (of the first kind) $T_k(x)$ are defined via the following recurrence relation: $T_0(x)=1$, $T_1(x)=x$, and $T_{k+1}(x)=2x T_k(x)-T_{k-1}(x)$.
+For $x \in [-1,1]$, an equivalent definition is $T_k(\cos \theta) = \cos(k \theta)$.} Furthermore, the coefficient vector $c=(c_1,\cdots,c_d)$ has norm bounded by $\|c\|_1 \leq O(\log d)$. \end{lemma}